ht0324/ht0324.github.io/_posts/2025-03-30-Link-Archive-Mar-2025.md

 **[The Government Knows AGI is Coming - The Ezra Klein Show](https://youtube.com/watch?v=Btos-LEYQ30)**

-*   This was a breath of fresh air.
+*   This offered a useful perspective.
 I've heard repeatedly that since agents are booming, AGI might be closer than we think.
 In this New York Times podcast, someone from the government side is interviewed, and I was surprised to hear they're taking this very seriously.
 It shows the gravity of the current situation and gave me further conviction that people outside tech are also concerned.
 It's not sci-fi anymore.

 **[Vertical AI Agents Could Be 10X Bigger Than SaaS](https://youtube.com/watch?v=ASABxNenD_U)**